Smokey the Beer

 Purchased at Cambridge House Brew Pub

 My experience with smoked beers totals all of one.
 And I absolutely hated it.
-It was Victory’s Otto Ale and despite Victory’s excellent reputation, I was comfortable giving it an F. I sort of have a thing against fake flavors in beer which is why I also gave (local) Hooker an F for their Watermelon Ale and their overly spiced Nor’Easter Winter.
+It was Victory’s Otto Ale and despite Victory’s excellent reputation, I couldn’t drink it.
+I sort of have a thing against fake flavors in beer which is why I also gave (local) Hooker an F for their Watermelon Ale and dinged their overly spiced Nor’Easter Winter.
 And while I’m on the Hate Train, I might as well divulge that I don’t very much like any pumpkin or fruity or spicy beers either.
 And while I think oakey chardonnays are the devil’s work.
-I’ve found that oaked beers, when done well, are excellent.
-Now you know.
+I’ve found that oaked beers, when done well, can be… okay.

 I prepared my tastebuds and probably squinted in angry anticipation for that liquid smoke bomb I had come to expect from the Otto Ale.
 Then something funny happened – I barely tasted smoke at all.
 Another sip; still no smoke.
 This merely tasted like a well done Octoberfest with a tiny bit of smoke in the background.